 We have implemented various measures to improve systems security for a safer and more stable auction environment.
 In May 2001, we introduced a fee-based personal identification system.
 In July 2004, we initiated a system that verifies by postal mail the physical addresses of users listing items on the auction site.
 To further reinforce security, we introduced an Internet auction fraud-detection model in November 2005.
-Through the establishment of a patrol team which searches out and eliminates auction listings of illegal items, and through the cooperation with law enforcement agencies and copyright-related groups, the Yahoo Japan Group constantly provides crime-related information, improves services and endeavors to reduce risks.
+In addition, we have set up a patrol team to search out and eliminate auction listings of illegal items in cooperation with law enforcement agencies and copyright-related groups.

-A lawsuit brought against the Company by certain users of YAHUOKU! seeking damage compensation relating to the non-receipt of paid auction items was ruled definitively in our favor in October 2009, when the Supreme Court dismissed the appeal by said users, effectively upholding an initial judgment that the Company was not liable for damages because it had forewarned YAHUOKU! users of the potential for auction fraud by citing actual examples of fraud.
+A lawsuit brought against the Company by certain users of YAHUOKU! seeking damage compensation relating to the non-receipt of paid auction items was ruled definitively in our favor in October 2009, when the Supreme Court dismissed an appeal by said users, effectively upholding an initial judgment that the Company was not liable for damages because it had not only forewarned YAHUOKU! users of the potential for auction fraud but also offered advice on how to detect and avoid it by citing actual examples of fraud.

-Despite this ruling in our favor, the likelihood that auction fraud will to some extent continue implies that certain YAHUOKU! users might again take legal action against the Company, regardless of responsibility.
-Moreover, the implementation of additional measures to further strengthen systems security in order to prevent illegal activity, and improvement of management systems, could entail increased costs and, as a result, affect earnings.
+Despite this ruling in our favor, the strong likelihood that auction fraud will to some extent continue implies that certain YAHUOKU! users might again take legal action against the Company, regardless of responsibility.
+Moreover, the implementation of additional measures to further strengthen systems security in order to prevent criminal activity, including an expansion of patrol capabilities, could entail increased costs and, as a result, reduced earnings.